Paiiss/bot-wa/README.md

 -   [x] Supports Indonesian and English
 -   [x] Auto chat and cooldown
 -   [x] Database using mongodb
+-   [x] Has a plugin that makes it easy

 ## TODO

 ---

+-   Registration system
 -   Coming soon

 ## Installation